 Here is Chapter 8 for you, my 3rd chapter this month, and there will be one more next Friday, as I promised.
 I shall post 4 more chapters in October on Fridays, along with some reveals as we lead towards the book launch (see below for my proposed schedule).
 I hope you are enjoying these chapters.
-If you are just now discovering this story, you can find the first chapter here.

 While she had a right to her opinion about Miss Bennet’s position in society, Darcy did not consider her unsuitable for those reasons.
 In his opinion, it was due to the difference in their interests and intellect.
-He let out a groan as he considered that, as he listened to each of her conversations, he discovered something about her that tugged at his heart.
+He let out a groan as he considered that as he listened to each of her conversations, he discovered something new about her that tugged at his heart.
 She seemed to be exactly the type of lady who would make him happy.

 It was something he had found himself fighting from the moment he first saw her.
 It grieved him that he felt the need to discourage this infatuation Bingley had formed with her.
-He had seen it happen before, only to have him enjoy a lady’s company for a short while, believing himself hopelessly in love, and then moving on when someone prettier came along.
+He had seen it happen before, however, only to have him enjoy a lady’s company for a short while, believing himself hopelessly in love, and then moving on when someone prettier came along.
 He did not want Elizabeth to be hurt.

 It grieved him even more that Miss Bennet had heard his remark at the Meryton Assembly when he had stepped outside with his friend.
 Did he really believe he could dissuade his friend from his affection for Miss Bennet only to step into his place?
 Did he even have a right to do so?